Saint Camillus Academy: History

+Closure

+In 2013 the school closed due to decreased enrollment and its building was sold to Corbin Schools System.
+For the 2013–14 and the first semester of the 2014–15 school year it was home to the Corbin Educational Center.
+The Corbin Educational Center, or CEC, is a Day Treatment school under the Corbin Independent School District.
+It provides day treatment services for students from Corbin, Williamsburg, and Whitley County.
+Over Christmas break of the 2014–15 school year CEC returned to the former Corbin City Utilities building.
+The former Saint Camillus site will now be home to the new Corbin Middle School.
+Demolition of the current building is set to begin in early 2016 with the construction of the new CMS to follow soon after.

 Campus

 The school was initially housed in a rented residence on Laurel Street.
 A thirty-five acre site was purchased in 1914 and the school's first permanent building was dedicated in May 1915.
 An annex that included a chapel and library was added in 1921.
 After a new building was constructed in 1973, the older building continued to be used for classes and as a residence.
 The 1914 building was demolished in June 2008.

 The current campus includes two buildings, a pavilion, and environmental science facilities that were recognized when the school was named a 2009 PRIDE Campus of the Year.
 Funds from the PRIDE program have assisted in the school establishing "two wetlands, a butterfly garden, a greenhouse, nature trail and two tracking boxes."

 Extracurricular activities

-St. Camillus students participate in a variety of academic challenges including the National Geography Bee, Math and Science Club, Knox County Spelling Bee, and multi-leveled academic competition among the surrounding counties.
+St. Camillus students participated in the National Geography Bee, Math and Science Club, Knox County Spelling Bee, and multi-leveled academic competition among the surrounding counties.